43081j/lockparse/README.md

 # 🔒 lockparse

-> A tiny zero-dependency lockfile parser for npm, Yarn, pnpm, and Bun.
+> A tiny, zero-dependency lockfile parser for npm, Yarn, pnpm, and Bun.

-**⚠️ IMPORTANT**: This library is in early development and the API may change without warning.
+**⚠️ IMPORTANT**: This library is in early development, and the API may change without warning.

 ## Installation